Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 Column | Type | Description
 --- | --- | ---
-@id | Data entry | Persistent, managed unique ID in URL format (if available), for example a DOI for a collection.
+@id | Data entry | Persistent, managed unique ID in URL format (if available), for example, a DOI for a collection.
 @type | Pre-filled | The type of the collection.
 Both `Dataset` and `RepositoryCollection` are required. name | Data entry | The name of this collection. description | Data entry | An abstract of the collection.
 Include as much detail as possible about the motivation and use of the dataset, including things that we do not yet have properties for.